monome/docs/norns/help/software.md

 ## error messages

 ### DUPLICATE ENGINES

-Supercollider fails to load if you have multiple copies of the same class, which are commonly contained in duplicate `.sc` files inside of `dust` (the parent folder for the projects installed on norns).
+SuperCollider fails to load if you have multiple copies of the same engine, which are commonly contained in duplicate `.sc` files inside of `dust` (the parent folder for the projects installed on norns).

 To typically solve this, [connect](../play/#network-connect) via wifi and open [maiden](../maiden).
 Type `;restart` into the maiden _matron_ REPL at the bottom (the `>>` prompt).